New antiviral drugs and host-directed therapies that are being worked on in the FIP program

 Combination treatments could completely change how people with FIP are treated.
 We can see this idea better as we learn more about it.
 Vets might be able to get better results with more than one treatment if they use the best parts of each one.

 Some antiviral drugs may work better when mixed with each other to stop the virus from repeating itself.
-These drugs work against different parts of the viral life cycle.
+These drugs work against different parts of the virus life cycle.
 This way might make the treatment more likely to work and less likely to fight off the body's defenses.

 It might be best to use both antiviral and immunomodulatory drugs at the same time to treat FIP.
 You can give your cat drugs called immunomodulators that can help keep its immune system in check.
 This could help get rid of the swelling and make things better all around.